-One of the primary reasons for Saeed Ahmad not receiving the recognition he deserved.
+One of the primary reasons Saeed Ahmad not receiving the recognition he deserved was.
 He was to do with his achieving very little on three English tours.
 Admittedly he did not fulfill his potential after his spectacular entry into Test cricket against the West Indies in 1957-58.
-But in his first for years of Test cricket, he even overshadowed the great Hanif Muhammad both in terms of stroke play and consistency.
+But in his first years of Test cricket, he even overshadowed the great Hanif Muhammad both in terms of stroke play and consistency.

 But suddenly Saeed (Sidi to his close associates) went off-color and was to perform only n patches.
 The latter half of his career was also littered with one controversy after another.
 The cricket administrators in Pakistan had a rough time handling this temperamental individual on each of the last four tours that Saeed Ahmad accompanied the team.

 His political ambitions did not serve him well either and his tenure as Pakistan’s captain only lasted a few months.
 On his last tour to Australia in 1972-73, he was left behind by the team management for another disciplinary problem.
 It came as a great surprise to hear that this colorful cricketer personality of the past has devoted him so wholeheartedly to religion.
 Presently Saeed is a regular face in Islamic gatherings in Pakistan.

 The brilliant start to Saeed’s Test career was only been battered by Javed Miandad among the Pakistan batsman.
 Brought up on hard batting wickets in Lahore, he could not have asked for a better introduction than to have the opportunity to tour West Indies.

 Throughout the series, he employed his upright stance and range of blazing off-side stroke play to good effect.
 By the time he had finished the Indian tour, three years later his career figures read 1501 runs scored at an average of fifty-plus.
 Cricket pundits were hailing him as one of the batsmen to dominate the international scene in the 1960s.